fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

 ## Conclusion

-As you see, writing test for wai application is not very easy at this moment.
-I should write a suite of matchers for it.
+As you see, I can't say writing test for wai application is not always easy at this moment.
+I should write a suite of matchers for wai.